Fox Found at Chickasaw National Recreation Area Tested Positive for Rabies

 Status of Bacterial Levels for Beach Recreational Use

 Winter testing protocol is now in effect.
-E Coli levels will be posted monthly during the winter months until mid-May, when weekly testing will resume for the summer swimming season.
+E Coli levels will be tested monthly during the winter months until mid-May, when weekly testing will once again resume for the summer swimming season.

 Currently, no areas are posted as areas of bacterial concern.
 When bacterial levels at individual swimming beaches are at a level of concern, those particular beaches are posted with the following notice: